byjg/php-swagger-test/README.md

 - Functional test cases
 - Unit test cases
 - Runtime parameters validator
+- Validate your specification

-## Using it as Functional Test cases
+## Functional Test cases

 Swagger Test provide the class `SwaggerTestCase` for you extend and create a PHPUnit test case.
 The code will try to make a request to your API Method and check if the request parameters, status and object returned are OK.